bakmei/wanchai-parser/README.md

 # WanChai Parser
-A very easy to use command line parser library for Java developers.
+A light weight and easy to use command line parser library for Java developers.

 # Design Overview